Virginia Links

 Out-of-state applicants who have acquired a valid school counseling license and who would like to apply for certification in Virginia are required to file their application through the Virginia Dept. of Education.
 You will need to fill out all pages of the application and include all official transcripts/documents into one packet.

-* Please note: No professional teaching assessment of your license will be required, so long as your state license is fully accredited without deficiency.
+* Please note: No professional teaching assessment of your license will be required, so long as your state license is fully accredited without deficiency, you should be able to meet reciprocity requirements.